miguelf03kai/T-SQL_Commands/README.md

 # SQL Essentials Commands

-Queries and Commands to perform operations to get info from SQL Databases
+Queries and Commands to perform optimization of operations to retrieve info from relational databases